 |Mine Plan (4)||231.1||209.7||0.77%||3,565||0.273%||0.080%||0.011||0.38|

-Located approximately six miles west of the NorthMet ore body, the Erie Plant includes crushing and milling facilities, electric substations, tailings facilities, an office building, a road and rail that connects to the NorthMet deposit, and other essential infrastructure.
-Though the processing plant is capable of producing 100,000 tons of ore per day, the NorthMet project is designed to process 32,000 tons of ore per day, using less than one third of the Erie Plant’s capacity.
+Though the plant previously processed up to 100,000 tons of ore per day, the PolyMet project is currently designed to process 32,000 tons of ore per day, using less than one third of the plant’s capacity.

-Working in an established mining district and reusing the existing infrastructure reduces not only development costs, but also the environmental impact.
-See the current project status.
+Working in an established mining district and reusing the existing infrastructure reduces development costs and new disturbances to the environment.
+Refurbishment of the mill and associated infrastructure is effectively Minnesota’s largest recycling project.
+See the current Environmental Review and Permitting Status.